 Thalassa left the troupe for a while, marrying a guest performer from one of their shows.
 She had a son, who was named Apollo.
 However her husband was killed in a stage accident, so she gave Apollo up for adoption, bequeathing him one of her armbands, and returned to the troupe.
 She eventually married Zak, and they had a daughter named Trucy.

-Zak however has other plans: He doesn't want Valant implicated, so he's been planning to escape from court regardless of the verdict.
-As the judge is about to pass his verdict, he pulls off a magic trick and flees the courtroom, aided by Trucy.
-Kristoph didn't expect this, and becomes paranoid he will eventually be implicated in the forgery, so he starts keeping track of everyone involved in the case.
-He befriends Phoenix, being the only one to stick up for him at his disbarment hearing, although this is not enough to prevent Phoenix losing his license.
-While he cannot find Zak directly, he has his associate Spark Bruschel tracked.
+With Phoenix's theory of the crime utterly discredited, it looked like Zak would be convicted.
+Zak however had other plans: He didn't want Valant implicated, so he had planned to escape from court regardless of the verdict.
+As the judge was about to pass his verdict, he pulled off a magic trick and escaped the courtroom, aided by Trucy.
+Kristoph didn't expect this, and became paranoid that he would eventually be implicated in the forgery, so he started keeping track of everyone involved in the case.
+He befriended Phoenix, being the only one to stick up for him at his disbarment hearing, although this was not enough to prevent Phoenix losing his license.
+When he was unable to find Zak directly, he had his associate Spark Bruschel tracked.

 He also sent Drew Misham an envelope and stamp to send back confirmation of payment received for the forgery, with the stamp being spiked with atroquinine, a slow acting but lethal poison.
 Fortunately for Drew, the stamp was a Troupe Gramarye commemorative stamp, so Vera took it and has it framed.
 Kristoph had plans for her as well, however.
 During a visit to her, he noticed she bites her fingernails as a nervous tic, so he gave her a bottle of poisoned nail varnish, telling her to wear it as a good luck charm if she has to go outside, which she is terrified of doing, so eventually she would bite her nails and die.